 ABOUT ERIC

 As an active and emerging performer, Eric has appeared as a harpsichordist, répétiteur, and vocal coach, collaborating with members of Tafelmusik and the Canadian Opera Company.
 He is deeply engaged in chamber music, regularly forming and performing with a variety of ensembles.
 His performance career includes appearances across Canada, Italy, Singapore, and Hong Kong.
-In 2019, he was admitted to Music Fest Perugia, where he made his first concerto debut.
+During his studies, he was admitted to Music Fest Perugia, where he made his concerto debut performing Rachmaninoff’s Piano Concerto No. 2.
 He is also a prize winner in several competitions, including First Prize at the Tokyo International Youth Music Competition and the International Liszt Ferenc Competition, and finalist at the Hong Kong Open Music Competition.
-He has had the privilege of working with distinguished pianists including Jerome Lowenthal (The Juilliard School), Arthur Greene (University of Michigan), Rachel Cheung (Hong Kong Academy for Performing Arts), Yoonie Han (New York University Shanghai), Gerardo Teissonnière (Cleveland Institute of Music), and Ian Parker (Vancouver Academy of Music).
+He has had the privilege of working with distinguished pianists including Jerome Lowenthal (The Juilliard School), Arthur Greene (University of Michigan), Rachel Cheung (Hong Kong Academy for Performing Arts), Yoonie Han (New York University Shanghai), Gerardo Teissonnière (Cleveland Institute of Music), and Avan Yu (University of Cincinnati).

 In addition to performing, Eric engages in writing on performance practice, particularly on mindful practicing, piano choreography and technique, and music pedagogy.
 He is especially inspired by the ideas of Dorothy Taubman and Seymour Bernstein, which resonate strongly with his artistic and pedagogical approach.